 We have found the amounts below to be suitable for both a 350 ml and 450 ml glass.

 Because, you aren’t using fresh cow’s milk, you need to increase the amount of condensed milk and evaporated milk you use.
-You don’t need too much more just enough to so that it makes the drink milky and not watery in flavour.
+You don’t need too much more just enough so that it makes the drink milky and not watery in flavor.

 Fill the glass with ice.